kstenerud/compact-time/compact-time-specification.md

 #### Abbreviated Areas

-Since there are only a limited number of areas in the database, the following abbreviations can be used to save space in the area portion of the time zone:
+Since there are only a limited number of areas in the database, the following area abbreviations can be used to save space in the area portion of the time zone:

 | Area         | Abbreviation |
 | ------------ | ------------ |